 The IMGS enrolled its first class of Ph.D. students in 1994.
 Students in Ph.D. program of IMGS have full financial support and pay no tuition.
 Our mission is to train students to be outstanding research scientists in chemical, molecular, and cellular biology.
 Graduates of this program are awarded a Doctor of Philosophy in biological sciences and are equipped to address fundamental questions in the life sciences and biomedicine for careers in academia, industry, and government.
 By entering the IMGS, you will be pursuing a degree with world leaders in research and treatment of cancer, diabetes, and other life-threatening illnesses.

 Students have access to state-of-the-art facilities, which include mass spectrometry, NMR, molecular modeling, cell sorting, DNA sequencing, molecular pathology, scanning and transmission electron microscopy, confocal microscopy, and molecular imaging.
 We have a strong track record in training both graduate students and postdoctoral fellows.
 In addition, we host undergraduate researchers in our extensive summer internship programs.

-We are excited to begin a new joint master’s program with the Keck Graduate Institute (KGI), a Master of Science in Translational Medicine.
+We are excited about our new joint master’s program with the Keck Graduate Institute (KGI), a Master of Science in Translational Medicine (MSTM).
 Over the years, our relationship with KGI has grown from research collaborations to a certificate in Bioscience Management.
-This new development allows students to benefit from KGI's curriculum in science and business, and the translational research opportunities on the City of Hope campus.
+Our new collaborative MSTM program allows students to benefit from KGI's curriculum in science and business, and the translational research opportunities on the City of Hope campus.